 - Documentation of MSPs financial health, performance record for other clients, and disclosure of any previous legal issues

-Internal security practises should extend to MSPs’ networks to minimise associated risks like a security breach.
+Internal security practices should extend to MSPs’ networks to minimize associated risks like a security breach.
 This includes access controls such as leveraging a zero-trust strategy where access is only provided to the necessary resources.

 If the MSP is bringing in their own tools and solutions, make sure you have supply chain security controls in place and implement the appropriate monitoring and logging of fully managed systems.